needle-mirror/com.unity.sentis/Documentation~/run-a-model.md

         // Iterate running the model once per frame
-        // In each iteration of the do-while loop, use the IEnumerator object to run the next layer of the model do
+        // In each iteration of the do-while loop, use the IEnumerator object to run the next layer of the model if (hasMoreModelToRun)
         {
+            // Use MoveNext() to run the next layer of the model.
+MoveNext() returns true if there's more work to do hasMoreModelToRun = modelEnumerator.MoveNext();

             // Log the progress so far as a float value.
 0 means no progress, 1 means complete Debug.Log(worker.scheduleProgress);

-            // Use MoveNext() to run the next layer of the model.
-MoveNext() returns true if there's more work to do hasMoreModelToRun = modelEnumerator.MoveNext();

-        } while (hasMoreModelToRun);
+        }

+        else
+        {
             // Get the output tensor
             var outputTensor = worker.PeekOutput() as TensorFloat;
-        outputTensor.PrepareCacheForAccess(blocking: true);
+            // Move the output tensor to CPU before reading the data outputTensor.MakeReadable();
             float[] outputArray = outputTensor.ToReadOnlyArray();

+            // turn off the component once the tensor is obtained enabled = false;
+        }
     }

     void OnDisable()